 Don’t peel either of them, just wash well, chop, toss in olive oil and bake…

-When cooked, allow to cool, then store in the fridge ready to throw into your salad 🙂
+When cooked, allow to cool, then store in the fridge so when you’re ready, you can throw this salad together in minutes 🙂

 Why are pears so good for me?